Clemapfel/mousetrap/docs/02_signals.md

 };
 ```

-Has the signature `(Button*) -> void`.
+Has the signature `(Button*) -> void`, because it takes as its argument a `Button*` (pointer to an instance of `Button`), and returns `void.

-In general, we write function with argument types `Arg1_t, Arg2_t, ...` and return type `Return_t` as having the signature `(Arg1_t, Arg2_t, ...) -> Return_t`.
+In general, a function with argument types `Arg1_t, Arg2_t, ...` and return type `Return_t` has the signature `(Arg1_t, Arg2_t, ...) -> Return_t`.

 \collapsible_note_end

 For example, the lambda we connected to signal `clicked` of `Button` had the signature `(Button*) -> void`.
-When the signal is emitted, the first argument of the signal handler will be a pointer to the signal emitter instance, `Button*` in our case.
+The first argument of any signal handler will be a pointer to the signal emitter instance, `Button*` in our case.
+If there was an imaginary object of type `Foo`, which also has the signal component for `clicked`, the signature of its signal handler would be `(Foo*) -> void`.

 Each signal requires its handler to conform to a specific signature.
 If the handler has the wrong signature, a compiler error will be thrown.
 This makes it important to know how to check which signal requires which signature.

 ### Checking Signal Signature

-Working with our example, the signal `clicked` of class `Button`, let's say we do not know what function to connect to this signal.
-We can find out by checking the mousetrap documentation, navigating to the \link mousetrap::Button corresponding page \endlink, we check "detailed description" (by clicking "more" at the very top of the page), which contains the following table:
+Working with our example, the signal `clicked` of class `Button`, let's say we do not know what function is able to connect to this signal.
+We can find out, by checking the mousetrap documentation.
+Navigating to the \link mousetrap::Button corresponding page \endlink, we check "detailed description" (by clicking "more" at the very top of the page), which contains the following table:

 \todo TABLE